japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 Asked to remove worker [workerId] with reason [message]
 ```

-In the end, `removeWorker` simply requests the xref:scheduler:CoarseGrainedSchedulerBackend.adoc#scheduler[TaskSchedulerImpl] to xref:scheduler:TaskSchedulerImpl.adoc#workerRemoved[workerRemoved].
+In the end, `removeWorker` simply requests the scheduler:CoarseGrainedSchedulerBackend.md#scheduler[TaskSchedulerImpl] to scheduler:TaskSchedulerImpl.md#workerRemoved[workerRemoved].

 NOTE: `removeWorker` is used exclusively when DriverEndpoint is requested to handle a <<RemoveWorker, RemoveWorker>> event.